qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 })
 ```

-Be mindful that, for array-like payloads, each point can appear as many times as the number of elements in the array.
+Note: for payloads with more than one value (like arrays), the same point may pop up more than once.
+Each point can appear as many times as the number of elements in the array.
 For example, if you have a point payload with a `timestamp` key, and the value for the key is an array of 3 elements, the same point will appear 3 times in the results, one for each timestamp.

-<aside role="alert">Pagination is disabled when using the `order_by` parameter. </aside>
+<aside role="alert">When you use the <code>order_by</code> parameter, pagination is disabled.</aside>

-As you may expect, pagination does not work exactly the same way than when the order is an ID, which is unique.
-Right now, pagination is not explicitly enabled when ordering by a payload key, so the `next_page_offset` field will not be present in the response.
-However, there is a trick you can do to achieve pagination:
+An ID offset does not work when the order is based on a non-unique value.
+Since pagination is not explicitly enabled when using `order_by`, you will not see the `next_page_offset` field in the response.
+However, you can use the following steps to set up pagination:

 1. For each page, store the last value of the `order_by` field.
-2. Accumulate all ids which have the same "last value" in their `order_by` `key`.
+1. Accumulate all IDs with the same "last value" in their `order_by` `key`.
-3. Make a `has_id` filter with all the ids you have accumulated.
+1. Create a `has_id` filter with accumulated IDs.
-4. Use this filter and the "last value" as the `start_from` in the next request.
+1. Use this filter and the "last value" as the `start_from` in the next request.

 ## Counting points

-*Available as of v0.8.4*
+_Available as of v0.8.4_

 Sometimes it can be useful to know how many points fit the filter conditions without doing a real search.

 Among others, for example, we can highlight the following scenarios:

-* Evaluation of results size for faceted search
+- Evaluation of results size for faceted search
-* Determining the number of pages for pagination
+- Determining the number of pages for pagination
-* Debugging the query execution speed
+- Debugging the query execution speed

 REST API ([Schema](https://qdrant.github.io/qdrant/redoc/index.html#tag/points/operation/count_points)):